 New charges against pair in Las Vegas ‘psychic readings’ $1M scam

-Prosecutors leveled several new charges Wednesday against a man and woman accused of bilking more than $1 million from a lawyer who responded to a flyer for “psychic readings.”
+Prosecutors leveled several new charges Wednesday against a man and woman accused of bilking more than $1 million from a lawyer.

 Prosecutors leveled new charges Wednesday against a man and woman accused of bilking more than $1 million from a lawyer who responded to a flyer for “psychic readings.”